This publication is available exclusively to Munich Re clients. Please contact your Client Manager.

 Corporate governance and Declaration of Conformity

-Changes in the Board of Management
+Changes on the Board of Management

 Changes on the Supervisory Board

-The above-mentioned reports and the Board of Management’s proposal for appropriation of the net retained profits were subsequently submitted directly to the members of the Supervisory Board.
-At its meeting on 6 February 2017, the Audit Committee had the opportunity to confer in detail about the preliminary year-end figures as at 31 December 2016.
-On 13 March 2016, it prepared the Supervisory Board’s resolution on the adoption of the Company financial statements and the approval of the Group financial statements.
+The above-mentioned reports and the Board of Management’s proposal for appropriation of the net retained profits were submitted directly to the members of the Supervisory Board.
+At its meeting on 5 February 2019, the Audit Committee had the opportunity to confer in detail about the preliminary year-end figures as at 31 December 2018.
+On 18 March 2019, it prepared the Supervisory Board’s resolution on the adoption of the Company financial statements and the approval of the Group financial statements.
 To this end, the Audit Committee examined in advance the Company and Group financial statements, the combined management report and the Board of Management’s proposal for appropriation of the net retained profits.
-It discussed these at length with the auditor present at the meeting, and gave detailed consideration to the auditor’s reports.
+It discussed these at length with the external auditor present at the meeting, and gave detailed consideration to the auditor’s reports.
+The Audit Committee paid particular attention to the key audit matters described in the auditor’s opinion, including audit activity.
 The Chair of the Audit Committee briefed the full Supervisory Board about the outcome of its consultations at the balance sheet meeting.
 In its March meeting, the Audit Committee discussed the preliminary key figures under Solvency II reporting – and the Solvency II ratio in particular – and reported on this in the plenary session.

 Words of thanks to the Board of Management and employees

-Munich, 14 March 2017
+Munich, 19 March 2019